-Scope of Methylene Chloride Risk Evaluation under Amended TSCA
+- Risk Evaluation of Methylene Chloride under Amended TSCA

-- Read the scope document for methylene chloride under amended TSCA
+- Read the draft risk evaluation for methylene chloride.

-Prior to the Lautenberg Act, EPA completed a risk assessment for methylene chloride, addressing use in paint and coating removal products, and published the following information.
+Prior to the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA completed a risk assessment for MC, addressing use in paint and coating removal products, and published the following information: